Clean Carpet Recommendations from the Carpet and Rug Institute (CRI)

 Carpet performance is directly related to proper maintenance.
 Regular vacuuming should begin soon after your new carpet has been installed.
 Vacuuming your carpet regularly will maintain carpet appearance and increase carpet performance.
 Regular vacuuming will not only remove soil but also enhance the appearance and indoor air quality.
 Home experts recommend carpets be vacuumed at least twice a week, especially if pets are part of the family, and more often in high traffic areas.

 Cleaning is different from vacuuming.
 Clean your carpet as needed, but at a minimum of every 24 months.
 Use the cleaning frequency recommended by the carpet manufacturer to maintain your warranty.
 Do-it-yourself carpet cleaning machines are available for rent or purchase.
 While these machines are capable of cleaning spots and spills, and provide interim cleaning, they should not be substituted for periodic deep cleaning by a carpet cleaning professional.
 Here’s what you need to know about DIY extraction cleaning:

-- Remove furniture or place plastic film under legs of furniture (to prevent discoloration transferring from legs to carpet).
+- Remove furniture or place plastic film under the legs of furniture (to prevent discoloration transferring from legs to the carpet).